lovemonkey257/dabble/README.md

 ## Current progress and Features
 - Forked and fixed dablin cli to output PAD announcements e.g. now playing
 - UI seems stable
+- Using Adafruit speakerbonnet/amp.
+While audio works fine it seems the MAX98357A doesnt allow audio capture so waveforms etc not displayed.
+Need to see if I can make Alsa play nice with loopback?
+Seems that Alsa is 90% magic and 10% weirdness.
+- Two encoders work

 ### Features
 - DAB and DAB+ reception